firte14/FAC14/README.md

 - Minified CSS and JavaScript

 #### Website Areas
-The Existing Trainees: Additionally, looking at the area in which the trainees' thoughts or messages was kept in the previous version of the website looked compressed, as the trainees had a lot to say and it was all compiled together with not much space to look appealing.
+The Existing Trainees: Additionally, looking at the area in which the trainees' thoughts or messages were kept in the previous version of the website looked compressed, as the trainees had a lot to say and it was all compiled together with not much space to look appealing.
 To optimise it, I created a separate page for the trainees to improve the readability of their messages whilst making the overall presentation of the website better, increasing its appealing visuals.<br/>
 Search Bar: I also added a search bar to aid in the website's functionality, to enable the user easy access to available job roles<br/>